 Make Meals You Can Enjoy Cold

-If you don’t have time to heat up your meals, make large batches of dishes you don’t need to heat up.
+If you don’t have time to heat up your meals, make large batches of dishes that taste great cold.
 You can portion recipes like this zesty potato salad into Mason jars and stash them in the fridge.
 Many pre-made dishes you store this way will be good for at least three to five days after you make them.

 Recipe: Zesty Dill Potato Salad